FedML-AI/doc.fedml.ai/docs/open-source/cli/index.md

 ---
 sidebar_position: 1
-description: TensorOpera provides a set of CLIs to help you develop, launch, train, and deploy your model.
+description: ChainOpera provides a set of CLIs to help you develop, launch, train, and deploy your model.
 ---

 # CLI Overview

-TensorOpera provides a set of CLIs to help you develop, launch, train, and deploy your model.
+ChainOpera provides a set of CLIs to help you develop, launch, train, and deploy your model.
 To get the latest version of the CLI, run `fedml -h` or `fedml --help`:

 ```
 Usage: fedml [OPTIONS] COMMAND [ARGS]...